Living Here

 - Testing and commissioning of the new sewer rising main.

-Due to equipment and machinery operating in the area, noise and dust are likely from the project area.
+What to expect- Equipment and machinery operating in the area, noise and dust likely from the project area.

-A temporary on-site work area will be established at the northern end of Millennium Esplanade.
+- A temporary on-site work area has been established at the northern end of Millennium Esplanade.

 -